 In order to install the anchor on the roof, you need to drive enough nails through the sheathing into the truss or into the rafter.

-Make sure to use a hammer (not a nailgun) so you could feel if the nails are driven properly.
-To identify the trusses, you can also pound on the roof area with a hammer and listen where the sound is more solid.
+Make sure to use a hammer (not a nailgun) so you can feel if the nails are driven properly.
+To identify the trusses, you can also pound on the roof area with a hammer and listen to where the sound is more solid.

 Types of roof anchors:

-01 Temporary Anchors: are designed to be easily reused, removed, relocated.
-They come with the D-Ring on top, which is visually unpleasant and really stands out from the ground.
+01 Temporary Anchors: are designed to be easily reused, removed, or relocated.
+They come with the D-Ring on top, which is easily visible and really stands out from your surroundings.

 1. Temporary Roof Anchors